Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

+Single crystals of \ce{Fe2Mo3O8} were synthesized using a two-step method \cite{Wang2015}.
 The crystallinity and phase purity of the as-grown \ce{Fe2Mo3O8} crystals were first confirmed by powder X-ray diffraction (XRD) performed on ground single crystals.
 The diffraction pattern matched well with the reported pattern for \ce{Fe2Mo3O8}, with no detectable impurity phases.
 Room-temperature refinement of the XRD data yielded a hexagonal unit cell with lattice parameters $a = 5.773(3)$\,\AA{} and $c = 10.054(3)$\,\AA{}, consistent with previous reports \cite{STROBEL1982242}.
 The crystal structure was indexed in the polar space group $P6_3mc$.
-Back-reflection Laue X-ray diffraction was used to verify the single crystallinity and to orient the crystals for subsequent measurements.
-These characterizations confirm that the grown samples are phase-pure and structurally well-ordered, suitable for further spectroscopic and scattering studies.
+Back-reflection Laue X-ray diffraction was used to orient the crystals for subsequent measurements.
+These characterizations confirm that the grown samples are phase-pure and structurally well-ordered, suitable for RIXS studies.
+See the Supplementary Information for detailed crystal growth and characterization.

 {\bf RIXS measurements}